November 8, 2024

 Baking desserts with dairy and eggs is another Imbolc ritual; you can also add slices of baked goods on the altar if there is room.

 However, before setting up your altar, you want to create a ritual that involves purification.
 You can take a shower or bath as you soak yourself or meditate as you purify yourself.
-You can envision a white light surrounding you and cleansing you if you choose.
+And you can envision a white light surrounding you and cleansing you if you choose.
 You can use Epsom salts and other herbs if you choose to bathe.
 Then, after you dry and dress, you can set your altar.

 Aside from setting up your altar and cleansing yourself before doing so, you can do many other things.
 Many pagans do a cleaning ritual as they clean their homes, and this is a great time to do a spring cleaning to clear away items that you no longer need, so you have the room and space for the spring.